earthstar-project/earthstar/docs/specification.md

 Also be careful not to accidentally change the content string to a different encoding (such as utf-16) before hashing it.

-> **Why we record the content hash**
+> **Why we use the content hash**
 >
-> In future versions we will allow the `content` field to be `null`, so we can handle document metadata without the full size of the content -- "sparse mode".
-Document signatures are based on the `contentHash`, not the `content` itself.
-This allows us to verify signatures on sparse-mode documents.
+> In the future we'll support "sparse mode" in which the `content` field may be `null`, if we only know the metadata for a document.
+We want to still be able to verify signatures in this case, and the `contentHash` will be available, so we use the `contentHash` in the signed data instead of the entire content.

 ## Format